What You Need to Know

 How do I take my oral chemo?

 You should have clear instructions on how much and when to take your chemo.
-Take your chemo just the way your doctor or nurse has told you to.
+Take it just the way your doctor or nurse has told you to.

 Make sure you know how to store and handle your chemo drugs.
-In some cases, gloves should be used by caregivers who handle the drugs.
-Some drugs must be kept in the container or wrapper they come in and must not be put in a pillbox.
-Also be sure you know how to dispose of unused doses – they often need to be taken back to the pharmacy for safe disposal.
+Sometimes caregivers who handle the drugs should use gloves.
+Some drugs have to be kept in the container or wrapper they came in.
+Also be sure you know how to get rid of unused doses.
+Some might have to be taken back to the pharmacy for safe disposal.

 Be sure to tell your doctor or nurse about any problems you have taking your chemo.
 For instance, if you are throwing up or feel sick to your stomach, you may feel too sick to take your chemo.
-Or, if you are throwing up, you may not be able to keep your chemo down and may throw up your treatment dose.
-Your doctor needs to know about any problems so, if needed, they can change your treatment plan.
+Or, you may not be able to keep your chemo down and may throw up your treatment dose.
+Your doctor needs to know about any problems so they can change your treatment plan, if needed.

-Oral chemo doses are set up so that you will have constant levels of the drugs in your body to kill the cancer cells.
+Oral chemo doses are set up so that you’ll have constant levels of the drugs in your body to kill the cancer cells.
 Not taking your chemo as it needs to be taken can affect how well the treatment works, and it can even allow the cancer to grow.

-Sometimes dose changes are needed, but do not make any changes unless your doctor tells you to do so.
+Sometimes dose changes are needed, but don’t make any changes unless your doctor tells you to do so.
 Even after you start feeling better you may still have cancer cells in your body that must be kept under control with chemo.

 Will I still need to see my doctor?

-Even though you can take your oral chemo at home, you will still need to see your health care team.
+Even though you take oral chemo at home, you will still need to see your health care team.
 They will watch for changes in the cancer and see how you are doing with your chemo plan.
-Blood tests and scans will be done to see how your body and the cancer respond to the chemo.
+Blood tests and scans will be done to see how your body and the cancer are responding to the chemo.

 What can I expect from oral chemo?

 The side effects of any form of chemo vary from drug to drug and from person to person.
-Your doctor or nurse may not be able to predict what side effects you will have, but they can give you an idea of what to watch for.
+Your doctor or nurse may not be able to predict what side effects you’ll have, but they can give you an idea of what to watch for.

 Some oral chemo drugs can cause: